Jatar Deul: History

 The temple is known by the name of "Jatar Deul ".
-This brick temple is traditionally connected with an inscription (not traceable now) of one Raja Jayantachandra, purported to have been issued in 975 AD.
+This brick temple is traditionally connected with an inscription (not traceable now) of one Raja Jayantachandra, purported to have been issued in 975 CE.
 It was probably dedicated to Mahadev or Siva, who also goes by the name of Jatadhari.
 The Archaeological Department board at the temple site places establishment around 11th century.
 However, there was no deity inside the temple.
 The discovery of Jatar Deul dates back to the middle of the nineteenth century, when land surveyors stumbled upon a towering brick structure in the midst of the Sundarban.

 Consecration

 What purpose it served is now a matter of conjecture.
 There is neither a cult nor any other sculptural or inscriptional evidence available, it is also the consecration of the temple is unclear – some believe it was originally for a Buddhist structure; others see it as a building in honor of the Hindu God Shiva (Mahadev).